Question: How Much Is an Olympic Gold Medal Worth?

 The Olympic gold medal is extremely valuable, both in terms of its precious metal value and its historic value.
 Here's a look at how much the Olympic gold medal is worth today.

-Olympic gold medals haven't been made from solid gold since the 1912 Stockholm Games, yet they remain valuable in terms of their metal content because they are 92.5% silver (sterling silver), plated with at least 6 mm of gold.
+Answer: Olympic gold medals haven't been made from solid gold since the 1912 Stockholm Games, yet they remain valuable in terms of their metal content because they are 92.5% silver (sterling silver), plated with at least 6 mm of 24k or solid gold.
 The remaining 7.5% is copper.

 Comparison of Gold Medal Values

-The gold medals awarded at the 2012 Summer Olympics are the heaviest medals to date, weighing 400 grams each.
+The gold medals awarded at the 2012 Summer Olympics were extremely heaving, weighing in at 400 grams each.
 Yet, some earlier medals are worth much more because they contained more gold.
 For example, the 1912 Stockholm Olympics gold medals (solid gold) would be worth $1207.86.
 The gold medals from the 1900 Paris games would be worth $2667.36.